Glossary

 FAQ

-• Is orthopedic PT only for athletes?
 No. It serves patients of all ages and activity levels, from post-op seniors to weekend warriors.

-• What is the difference between Orthopedic PT and Sports PT?
 Sports PT is a sub-niche of orthopedics focused specifically on the athletic population and return-to-sport testing, though the CPT codes used are largely the same.

-• Do I need a referral for Orthopedic PT?
 In many states with Direct Access laws, patients can start orthopedic treatment without a physician referral.

 Transform your practice with Prompt